mathigon/textbooks/content/circles-and-pi/content.md

 > id: radians-distance-1

 Can you see that, in this example, radians are a much more convenient unit than degrees?
-Once we now the speed of rotation, we simply have to multiply by the radius to get the actual speed.
+Once we know the speed of rotation, we simply have to multiply by the radius to get the actual speed.

 Here is another example: your car has wheels with radius 0.25\ m.
 If you’re